Roonil03/while-TLE-25/NetworkOfAi/README.md

 The connections form a valid tree structure - the digital backbone of Neo-Tokyo's communication grid.

+### Output:
-### For each network segment, output a single integer representing the number of beautiful paths Alice can discover.
+For each network segment, output a single integer representing the number of beautiful paths Alice can discover.

 A beautiful path connects two nodes with identical encryption signatures, with no intermediate nodes sharing that same signature.
 Each path represents a fragment of Bob's encoded love letter.